 Slow Dose Titration

-Follow the standard escalation: 2.5 mg for 4 weeks, then 5 mg for 4 weeks, increasing by 2.5 mg every 4 weeks.
+Follow the standard escalation: 2.5 mg for 4 weeks, then 5 mg for 4 weeks, increasing by 2.5 mg every 4 weeks as tolerated.
 Some prescribers extend to 6 or 8 weeks at each level for patients with severe GI symptoms.
-Rushing titration is the single most common cause of avoidable side effects.
+Rushing titration is the single most common cause of avoidable side effects in the real world.
 Use our tirzepatide dosage calculator to plan your schedule.
 See the full dosage chart for the complete escalation timeline.

 Dietary Adjustments